Least sandpiper

 The least sandpiper (Calidris minutilla) is the smallest shorebird.
-The genus name is from Ancient Greek kalidris or skalidris, a term used by Aristotle for some grey-colored waterside birds.
+The genus name is from Ancient Greek kalidris or skalidris, a term used by Aristotle for some grey-coloured waterside birds.
 The specific minutilla is Medieval Latin for "very small".

+Within the genus Calidris the least sandpiper is most closely related to the white-rumped sandpiper (Calidris fuscicollis).

 Description

-This species has greenish legs and a short, thin, dark bill.
+This species has yellow-green legs and a short, thin, dark bill.
 Breeding adults are brown with dark brown streaks on top and white underneath.
 They have a light line above the eye and a dark crown.
 In winter, Least sandpipers are grey above.
-The juveniles are brightly patterned above with rufous coloration and white mantle stripes.
+The juveniles are brightly patterned above with rufous colour and white mantle stripes.

 This bird can be difficult to distinguish from other similar tiny shorebirds; these are known collectively as "peeps" or "stints".
 In particular, least sandpiper is very similar to its Asian counterpart, long-toed stint.
-It differs from that species in its more compact, shorter-necked appearance, shorter toes, somewhat duller colors, and stronger wingbar.
+It differs from that species in its more compact, shorter-necked appearance, shorter toes, somewhat duller colour, and stronger wingbar.